-All this changes in Edge 820.
-The navigation is like the one we find in Edge 1000, where we can enter a destination where we want to go and it is the device itself that prepares the navigation.
+All this changes in the Edge 820.
+The navigation is like the one found on the Edge 1000, in which 1TP10We can enter a destination where we want to go and it is the device itself that prepares the navigation.
 Because it understands where we are and where we want to go, and in addition to creating the route directly it will also include turn information (such as "turn at the next right turn").

 There is also a route planner option, in which you can include several points you want to go through, for example if you want to go from A to C but you don't want to go the fastest way, but go through B because they put some covers to remove the sense.

-Or the "round trip" option, in which you simply tell the Edge how much you want to ride and it gives you three different route options.
+Or the "round-trip" option, where you simply tell the Edge how much you want to bike and it comes up with three different route options.

 As for storage, 16GB of internal memory is available but not expandable through an external microSD card, as is present in the Edge 1000.

 Another new feature of the Garmin Edge 820 is a battery saver mode.
 When you are short on battery life and want to continue your route, you can activate this mode.
 The screen will turn off but you will still receive occasional notifications such as navigation turns.
 And of course it will still record the route you are taking, the only difference being that it will try to squeeze the battery as much as possible when the screen is turned off.